NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/guide_api.md

 ## DDF-API Adapter (PoC)

+The TransCelerate [Digital Data Flow](https://www.transceleratebiopharmainc.com/assets/digital-data-flow-solutions/){target=_blank} project (DDF) aims to a future state of fully automated, dynamic, study start-up readiness.
+To enable streamless integrations, the DDF team is working on standardized APIs.

 With the release of version 0.4 of the OpenStudyBuilder, the DDF-API adapter has been released.
 The compilation and running of this in only possible when you get an additional library from DDF.
 As soon as this is released as open-source by DDF, then installation instructions will be made available as well.
 We are also planning a Swagger documentation (and execution) including authentication.

 For now the DDS-API adapter can be tried out and executed for the neo4j sandbox environment.
 Make sure you have [access](../guide_sandbox/#getting-access) to this.